AI Capabilities

 A non-technical user simply types: "Show me my top 10 customers by revenue this year"

 The AI translates the question into the appropriate query, executes it, and presents results as a visualisation — all in seconds.
+That translation step is what NLQ to SQL describes in detail.
 See how to analyze data without SQL.

 2. No-Code Dashboard Builders